D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme.txt

 Version info:

-v5.10
--

 v5.9
-- Powder Keg songs will now break invisibility.
-If Improved Invisible, will still keep the other effects.
-Previously you could just stand around invisible until enemies were dead, unless they could see through invisibility.
-- Moonlight Knight: Moonlight Vortex has a bigger beam visual and hits in a wider area (kind of).
-The actual beam itself is still a narrow line, but it does some stuff to approximate a wider area.
 - Bubb's Spell Menu note: Fixed display issues in Overlay mode with Ki Energy (Medic kit).
 It should now always display the correct amount of Ki Energy after using an ability.
 (This was just a display issue.
 The actual Ki Energy amount was always correct.)
 - Multiclass kits should no longer randomly regain all daily uses of abilities.
 This only happened rarely.
 It was a side effect of a workaround for a possible export/import issue (still implemented, but improved effects structure).
+- Fixed patching issue when installed after EE Fixpack (only affected Medic's Spiritual Clarity).
+- Starjammer: Now briefly invisible when using Riftstep (cancels spells against, unless caster sees through invisibility).
+- Powder Keg songs will now break invisibility.
+If Improved Invisible, will still keep the other effects.
+Previously you could just stand around invisible until enemies were dead, unless they could see through invisibility.
+- Moonlight Knight: Moonlight Vortex has a bigger beam visual and hits in a wider area (kind of).
+The actual beam itself is still a narrow line, but it does some stuff to approximate a wider area.
 - Warhound explosions and Powder Keg's fiery explosions now dispel effects of webs, grease, and entangle on allies in the area (even if they don't take damage).
 Also protected for 5 seconds (enough time to leave the area).
 A couple kit abilities may do something similar.
 - Other minor changes (sound effects, BAM images, text colors, etc.).